 The thing is that seeing how a person acts when they are relaxed will make it clearer how they would fit your company.
 That cannot be achieved during a traditional interview.

-3. Take Advantage of your Personal Network
+3. Take Advantage of Your Network

 There is no denying the fact that recommendations for those who you can rely on prove to be rather valuable.
-At the same time, one should remain professional and hire people only if they possess required skills rather than because they were recommended by your friends or relatives.
+At the same time, one should remain professional and hire people only if they possess the required skills rather than because they were recommended by your friends or relatives.

-4. When Hiring Employees Consider Them to be your Partners
+4. When Hiring Employees Consider Them to Be Your Partners

-This approach will allow to hire truly professional people who can have impact on your business as they have much say in a company.
+This approach will allow you to hire truly professional people who can have an impact on your business as they have much say in a company.
 There are two reasons why such an approach can be viewed as effective.

 Firstly, it ensures that a company is attractive for the cream of the crop.
 Secondly, when viewing your employees as partners, your role as a recruiter significantly expands.